warber0x/FMPUNO/README.md

 I suggest to everyone who like to create the same thing to respect the wiring done in the project to ensure that the code works.
 The diagram is not perfect (Not enough time) but I'll try to increase it gradually.

 Some resistors are not added in the diagram because I done it quickly.
-However, don't forget the resistors for every input in arduino and in the shift registers (The floating state values main problem if it doesn't work).
+Therefore, don't forget to add resistor for every input in arduino and in the shift registers (The floating state values is the main problem if it doesn't work).
 All of the resistors in the project are in 10Kohms.

 Adding to this, I have programmed a Python GUI app to make a chip programming more easier for the following chip: